 The legislation does not make provision for the 10 keeping-in-touch days to be pro-rated for part-time employees.
 For example, an employee who normally works only a three-day week is still entitled to 10 keeping-in-touch days.

-An employee does not begin to accrue service for the purpose of statutory rights until completion of any probationary period
+t begin to accrue service for the purpose of statutory rights until completion of any probationary period

 Probationary periods have no legal definition, so the existence of a probationary period will not affect a new employee’s length of service or statutory employment rights.
 Statutory rights, including the right not to be unfairly dismissed, that are dependent on a minimum period of service will be based on length of service from the employee’s original start date, not from the date that marks the end of the probationary period.